SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 `mvn clean spring-boot:run`

-Negative
+> aside negative
-: If you get an error that says something like `Web server failed to start.
+> If you get an error that says something like `Web server failed to start.
 Port XXXX was already in use.` then change the `server.port` value in `application.yml` to an open port.

 Once running you should see that for each RideUpdated event that is received a PaymentCharged Event is created which is being published back out onto the broker for downstream apps to consume.
 The output should look something like the below.